aplbrain/bossdb_cookbook/docs/How-To-Find-The-BossDB-URI-For-A-Dataset.md

 # How to find the BossDB URI for a specific dataset

-In order to access a specific dataset from BossDB, you will need to know the URI (Uniform Resource Locator) of the dataset in the BossDB system.
+In order to access a specific dataset from BossDB, you will need to know the URI (Uniform Resource Identifier) of the dataset in the BossDB system.

 ### What is a BossDB URI?